aclysma/skulpin/README.md

 NOTE: See [skia-bindings](https://crates.io/crates/skia-bindings) for more info on how a skia binary acquired.
 In many cases, this crate will download a binary created by their project's CI.

-Additionally, two optional windowing backends are supported:
- * [sdl2](https://github.com/Rust-SDL2/rust-sdl2) - SDL2 isn't written in rust, and it does far more than windowing.
-   However, it's a mature project that's been around for a long time.
- * [winit](https://github.com/rust-windowing/winit) - Cross-platform window handling implemented in Rust.

-If you're just poking around, winit is fine.
-If stability and maturity is most important, sdl2 is a good choice.
-If you want to use something else, you can use `skulpin-renderer` directly and implement `Window` trait for yourself.

-## Usage

-Currently there are two ways to use this library.
- * [app](examples/skulpin_app.rs) - Implement the AppHandler trait and launch the app.
-It's simple but not as flexible.
-   This is currently only supported when using winit.
- * [renderer_only](examples/renderer_only.rs) - You manage the window and event loop yourself.
-Then add the renderer to draw to it.
-The window should be wrapped in an implementation of `skulpin::Window`.
-Implementations for `sdl2` and `winit` are provided.

-Don't forget to install the prerequisites below appropriate to your platform!
-(See "Requirements")

 ## Running the Examples

 First, ensure that the below requirements are met depending on OS.
 Afterwards, the examples can be run normally.